tanjoewel/TMS/README.md

     - Duplicate username: backend (done)
     - Password constraint: frontend and backend (Done)
     - After creating a user, should we re-render the component to reflect the new user?
-  - Username display on top right in header (done on ST laptop I think)
   - Update user
     - Backend API (prioritise) (done)
     - Table rows UI (done)